braverymedia/braveryweb/articles/2019-07-17-low-hanging-fruit-in-highedweb.md

 ### Need a helping hand to get started?

 This is work Bravery Media's team members have been doing for over a decade.
 We've implemented these very changes for our clients and seen massive growth take off immediately.
-We would love to talk to you to help identify these and other opportunities to improve your users' experience.Get in touch below or message us on [Twitter](https://twitter.com/braverymedia), [LinkedIn](https://www.linkedin.com/company/bravery-media), or [Facebook](https://www.facebook.com/braverymedia/).
+We would love to talk to you to help identify these and other opportunities to improve your users' experience.
+Get in touch below or message us on [LinkedIn](https://www.linkedin.com/company/bravery-media).

 Call: [(512) 593-8094](tel:+15125938094) / Email: [inquiries@bravery.co](mailto:inquiries@bravery.co)